How to Lose Weight when You Suffer from Hypothyroidism

 Consume more fiber

-Foods that are rich in fiber are essential for all people who struggle with this disorder.
+Foods that are rich in fiber are essential for all people who suffer from hypothyroidism.
 Fiber supports healthy digestive function and promotes regular bowel movements, preventing constipation and inflammation.

 It’s also been shown that fiber reduces the appetite and plays an important role in metabolic function.